 Children's Mental Health and Emotional Wellbeing

 At The Stoke Poges School, supporting children’s mental health and emotional wellbeing are key priorities.
 We value partnership working with children and families.
-Headteacher Ms Liz Astley, and SENDCo Mr G Geraghty, have completed Designated Mental Health Lead training.
+Headteacher Liz Astley, and SENDCo Gerard Geraghty, have completed Designated Mental Health Lead training.
 We have a trained ‘Emotional Literacy Support Assistant’ and use The Zones of Regulation across the school, to support children to identify their feelings and develop strategies to manage their feelings.

 Please refer to our ‘Children’s Mental Health and Emotional Wellbeing Policy’ for an overview of the school’s graduated response to supporting children’s wellbeing: